rudin-jiang/QuantumChemistryCpp/README.md

 # Quantum Chemistry Cpp

 ## Introduction
+This document focuses on how to write quantum chemistry programs with C++.
+In addition to how to write the program, this document also focuses on giving detailed references and some programming language details that can reduce bugs and make the program run faster.

 ## Purpose
 It was around 2018 when I first started writing quantum chemistry programs.
-I was lucky enough to find a great tutorial from [Crawford Group](https://crawford.chem.vt.edu/) as well as an easy to understand book.
+I was lucky enough to find a great tutorial[<sup>[1]</sup>](#ref1) from [Crawford Group](https://crawford.chem.vt.edu) as well as an easy to understand book.[<sup>[2]</sup>](#ref2) As I learned more, I found some other references that were also helpful in writing quantum chemistry programs.
+I hope to use this document to list them and point out some key points in programming so that future learners can avoid detours.

 ## Prerequisites
 * Quantum Chemistry, it is best to have taken a relevant course or read a book on this subject.